installation & fastening

 To fasten poly to the ends of metal structures, I buy or find short pieces of wood, usually 2 to 3 feet long.
 I prefer two by fours.
 I attach the wood within the space formed by the curve of the metal, to follow the curve and to create something into which I can later drive nails to hold the poly.

-Along the ground at each end I attach a preserved wood sill plate.
-Attach it to the ground by drilling holes in it every few feet and driving pieces of rebar rod into the ground to hold it down.
-Attach it to the metal frame by using u-shaped staples, clamps, or bent over nails, as above.
+Along the ground, I attach a preserved wood sill plate.
+Attach it into the ground by drilling holes in it every few feet and driving short pieces of rebar rod or pipe into the ground to hold it down, maybe two or three feet long.
+Then I use a sledge hammer to bend over the top few inches so the wood is secured.

 Making Vertical Studs at Each End